Home

 Kim Van Deventer is a freelance healthcare writer and digital content strategist for healthcare businesses and medical content agencies.
 She has a BSc in Physiotherapy and worked as a physiotherapist for more than 14 years, specializing in sports injury rehabilitation, chronic pain management, and women's health.
 Kim combines her clinical experience and digital marketing skills to create relevant and helpful content that improves patients' lives.

-More articles for shin splints
+More about shin splints

 Stay up to date with our newsletter

-More articles for shin splints
+More about shin splints